Tesorp1X/chipi-bot/README.md

 ### Storage
 Cold storage was no-brainer for me &mdash; I chose `SQLite`.
 I didn't need any overhead with db, and... only two users.
 I guess it's a great choice in my case 😃.
 For temporary storage of any data I'm just using `context` and `FSM-Storage` from [fsm-telebot](github.com/vitaliy-ukiru/fsm-telebot/).
 But maybe, I need to use some Key/Value db, just to be sure 👀.

+Why no ORM?
+It's simple, I wanted to learn SQL and how to handle raw-queries.
+I kinda love to know "how it works on the inside" about everything, so why the hell not learn SQL 😃.